 Groups & Tours

 Tours are currently provided Tuesday through Saturday and are included in your admission fee.
-Tours last about 30 minutes.
-Tours require an advance reservation and payment by credit card over the phone.
-Group size is limited to about five people.
+Tours include 30 minutes in the Visitors Center and another 30 minutes in the historic house.
+Group size is limited to 10 people.

 For more information, call 903-465-8908 or email us.

 A museum store is located in the visitors center and offers books, magnets, postcards, replica campaign buttons, and other presidential-themed gifts.
-The Museum Store is currently closed but merchandise is available through the Retail to Go program.
+The Museum Store is open but merchandise is also available through the Retail to Go program.